Strategies for Success Program

 What is SLS 1501?

-Strategies for Success (SLS 1501) is a 3-credit elective letter grade course designed to assist students in transitioning to the University and collegiate life.
-The course helps students build a strong academic foundation by developing important life and study skill.
-Students will also learn and apply critical thinking skills towards diversity and social justice issues, career-readiness and other topics that promote student success.
-In a small classroom setting, SLS 1501 helps students reflect upon why they are in college and how they will succeed.
+Strategies for Success (SLS 1501) is a 3-credit hour elective letter grade course designed to assist students in transitioning to the University and collegiate life.
+In a small engaging classroom setting, the course helps students build a strong academic foundation by developing important life and study skills.
+Students will also learn and apply critical thinking skills towards diversity and social justice issues, career-readiness and other topics that promote student success persistence through the first-year and beyond.

 SLS 1501 Peer Mentors

 Each SLS 1501 section is assigned a highly-competitive UCF Knight that demonstrates outstanding scholarship, leadership, and community involvement.
 The Peer Mentor provides an extraordinary amount of mentorship including dedicated outreach support as well as connection to academic and high-impact opportunities for SLS 1501 students.
 Peer Mentors also gain exceptional facilitation skills as they lead weekly discussions around student success topics, our Common Read selection, and campus transition.